MVP Development

 The $30K Tier

 This range typically covers a custom backend, a properly designed database, and 2–3 core features working together, plus payment integration if the product needs it.
-This is the sweet spot for most seed-stage MVPs: enough scope to feel like a real product, still lean enough to ship in 45–60 days.
+This is the sweet spot for most seed-stage MVPs: enough scope to feel like a real product, still lean enough for a focused MVP development engagement to ship in 45–60 days.

 The $60K Tier